The Ramblers wants everyone to be able to enjoy walking in woodlands, both close to where they live and further afield.

-We share the aspiration of the Independent Panel on Forestry (set up after the Government’s unpopular move to sell off publically owned woodland in 2010) for a future where everyone has access to a wood or wooded area close to where they live.
-Access to both publicly and privately owned woodlands should be the norm.
+We have been working for greater access to woodland since our formation.
+After an unpopular attempt by government to sell off publicly owned woodland in 2010, we backed the Independent Panel on Forestry’s ambition for a future where everyone has access to a wood or wooded area close to where they live.
+We want access to both publicly and privately-owned woodlands to be the norm.

 With the current government target to increase tree planting across the UK to 30,000 hectares per year by 2025, and tree planting likely to be a core part of the government’s commitment to reach net zero carbon emissions by 2050, it seems certain that there will be much greater woodland cover in our landscapes in years to come.
 We support woodland planting, where the right tree is being planted in the right place, but we want appropriate public access to be included wherever possible, especially where public money is used to subsidise the planning, planting and maintenance of new woods.
 Woodlands receiving these grants should also be audited regularly to ensure that their public rights of way are kept open.

 Current government forestry subsidies have only an optional additional payment for including public access.
 This is despite a wealth of evidence, including from the Natural Capital Committee, of the high value of woodlands for recreation and wellbeing.
 We think the government should be doing more to ensure that people’s local woodlands are accessible.